deepin-community/fastfetch/README.md

 ### Q: Why do fastfetch and neofetch show different memory usage result?

 See [#1096](https://github.com/fastfetch-cli/fastfetch/issues/1096).

+### Q: Fastfetch shows less dpkg packages than neofetch, is it a bug?

+Neofetch incorrectly counts `rc` packages ( the package has been removed, but that the configuration files remain ).
+Bug https://github.com/dylanaraps/neofetch/issues/2278

+### Q: I use Debian / Ubuntu / Debian deserved distro.
+My GPU is detected as `XXXX Device XXXX (VGA compatible)`.
+Is it a bug?

+Try upgrading `pci.ids`: Download <https://pci-ids.ucw.cz/v2.2/pci.ids> and overwrite file `/usr/share/hwdata/pci.ids`.
+For AMD GPUs, you should also upgrade `amdgpu.ids`: Download <https://gitlab.freedesktop.org/mesa/drm/-/raw/main/data/amdgpu.ids> and overwrite file `/usr/share/libdrm/amdgpu.ids`

+Alternatively, you may try to use `fastfetch --gpu-driver-specific`, so that `fastfetch` will try to ask the driver for GPU name if supported.

+### Q: Fastfetch cannot detect my awesome 3rd-party macOS window manager!

+Try `fastfetch --wm-detect-plugin`.
+See also [#984](https://github.com/fastfetch-cli/fastfetch/issues/984)

 ### Q: I want feature A / B / C. Will fastfetch support it?